ra312/bitrecs-subnet/README.md

 - Quality of responses
 - Coherence to prompt parameters
 - End user actions such as add to cart and purchases
+- Distance comparison to their peer miners

 ## Opportunity

-We think this is a great opportunity to showcase the power of Bittensor incentives with e-commerce and to create a fully aligned network of parties - an elegant flywheel of value.
+We think this is a great opportunity to showcase the power of Bittensor incentives with e-commerce and to create a fully aligned network of parties.
 The barrier to entry for miners is low on this network as a GPU is not required to mine.
-Miners are allowed (and often encouraged) to call LLMs via APIs as the initial bootstrap of the network will mostly be driven for speed and accuracy.
+The consensus alogirthm is based on the idea that very-large LMs, when queried and ensembled together should provide better overall recs if they can agree on a set.

 Over time, as the baseline gets set (i.e quality recs at a max request time < 3 seconds) the sales focused incentive mechanism drives miners to search and compete for more impactful recommendations.
-We hope that we can fine tune and balance the incentive mechanism to achieve a network that is always performing a 'best effort' on every request, with outsized rewards given to top performers which drive real, measurable value for merchants and helping them compete with the incumbents - a win for every party involved.
+We hope that we can fine tune and balance the incentive mechanism to achieve a network that is always performing a 'best effort' on every request, with outsized rewards given to top performers which drive real, measurable value for merchants and helping them compete with the incumbents.

 ## Evolution

-As we evolve this network we get closer to **1-to-1 marketing** which is viewed as the holy grail of marketing (imagine every product page you view on the web as personalized just for you, without being invasive or exploitative).
-Amazon is close to this experience but falls short in many areas - they often directly sell the same products their merchants sell and this arguably creates a conflict of interest when they recommend products.
+As the subnet evolves we get closer to **personalized recommendations** which is what Netflix famously prized 1M for in 2006.
+Back then, the approach was to use matrix factoring to build giant user-item tables but that came at the cost of having very poor coldstart/zero shot peformance.
+Today, LLM's excel at zero shot recs as acknowledged by Netflix in their <a href="https://netflixtechblog.com/foundation-model-for-personalized-recommendation-1a0bd8e02d39" target="_blank">recent update</a>.

+ This network is specialized for ecommerce but can be adopted for a more general scenario.

 Smaller retailers need access to this technology to remain competitive, and our solution is built to work with existing onsite catalogs (we never recommend 3rd party products or divert traffic to other sites - this is critical to winning merchants trust)